Restoring Harmony in Haida Gwaii

 This story was originally published on bioGraphic, an online magazine about nature and sustainability powered by the California Academy of Sciences.

 Jason G. Goldman is a science journalist and wildlife reporter who covers stories in animal behavior, wildlife biology, conservation, and ecology from around the world.
 He has written for National Geographic, Scientific American, Los Angeles Magazine, Teen Vogue, the BBC, and elsewhere.
-Goldman's most recent book is “Wild L.A.: Explore the Amazing Nature In and Around Los
+Goldman's most recent book is “Wild L.A.: Explore the Amazing Nature In and Around Los Angeles.”